David F. Houston: Business

-After leaving the U.S. federal government, Houston became as the president of the Bell Telephone Securities and a vice president at AT&T. Houston also served as a director of AT&T, the Guaranty Trust Company and the United States Steel Corporation.
+After leaving the Federal government of the United States, Houston became as the president of the Bell Telephone Securities and a vice president at AT&T. Houston also served as a director of AT&T, the Guaranty Trust Company and U.S. Steel.
 He was president of the Mutual Life Insurance Company of New York for ten years.

 Death

-Houston died of a heart attack on September 2, 1940 at Columbia Presbyterian Medical Center in New York City.
-He was buried next to his wife at Saint John's Church Cemetery in Oyster Bay, New York.
+Houston died of a heart attack on September 2, 1940, at Columbia Presbyterian Medical Center in New York City.
+He was buried next to his wife at Saint John's Church Cemetery in Laurel Hollow, New York.

 Writings

 Houston published A Critical Study of Nullification in South Carolina (1896) to establish his place in academia.
 He later published a two-volume memoir of his experiences as a cabinet member, Eight Years with Wilson's Cabinet.